Lab 1 In-Class: Introduction to Java

 - Email your source code for each program (MyHello.java,

-Send ONE mail message with all three files attached (use the
+Send ONE mail message with all three files attached (go through the same

 spaces in lab1).